This article is part of our series that explore the business of artificial intelligence

 As we’ve seen with DeepMind and OpenAI, when an AI research lab becomes too enmeshed with commercial entities, it gradually undergoes a transformation, drifting from pushing the limits of science to developing products that turn in short-term return on investment.

 Boston Dynamics might claim to be a commercial company.
 But at heart, it is still an AI and robotics research lab.
 It has built its fame on its advanced research and a continuous stream of videos showing robots doing things that were previously thought impossible.
-The reality, however, real-world applications seldom use cutting-edge AI and robotics technology.
+The reality, however, is that real-world applications seldom use cutting-edge AI and robotics technology.
 Today’s businesses don’t have much use for dancing and backflipping robots.
 What they need are stable solutions that can integrate with their current software and hardware ecosystem, boost their operations, and cut costs.

 As Boston Dynamics’ vice president of business development Michael Perry told The Verge in June, “[A] lot of the most interesting stuff from a business perspective are things that people would find boring, like enabling the robot to read analogue gauges in an industrial facility.
 That’s not something that will set the internet on fire, but it’s transformative for a lot of businesses.”